Why Standard Homeowners Insurance Won't Cover Your Airbnb

 Does homeowners insurance cover Airbnb rentals?

-In most cases, no. Standard homeowners insurance policies are designed for personal use and typically exclude commercial activity like short-term rentals.
+In most cases, no. Standard homeowners insurance policies are designed for personal use and exclude commercial activity like short-term rentals.
 If you file a claim related to a guest stay without disclosing your hosting activity, your insurer has the right to deny the claim or cancel your policy.
-Some insurers offer endorsements for occasional hosting, but these provide limited coverage and are not a substitute for a dedicated short-term rental policy.
+Some insurers offer endorsements for occasional hosting (under ~62 days/year), but these provide limited coverage and are not a substitute for a dedicated short-term rental policy.

 Do I need to tell my insurance company I'm hosting on Airbnb?

-Yes — this is one of the most important steps you can take as a host.
-Failing to disclose your Airbnb activity is considered a material misrepresentation on your policy application.
+Yes, this is one of the most important steps you can take as a host.
+Failing to disclose your Airbnb activity is considered a material misrepresentation, and states like Massachusetts now legally require hosts to notify their insurer.
 If a claim arises and your insurer discovers undisclosed rental activity, they can deny the claim and potentially void your entire policy.
-Always contact your insurer before your first booking to discuss your options and update your coverage accordingly.
+Always contact your insurer before your first booking to update your coverage.

 Is Airbnb's AirCover enough insurance for hosts?

-AirCover provides a solid baseline — $3 million in host damage protection and $1 million in liability coverage — but it has major gaps.
-It only applies to Airbnb-booked stays, excludes loss of rental income, and doesn't cover weather-related damage or incidents outside the check-in/check-out window.
-For hosts who use multiple platforms, host frequently, or own investment properties, AirCover alone is not sufficient and should be paired with a dedicated short-term rental insurance policy.
+AirCover provides a solid baseline of $3 million in host damage protection and $1 million in liability coverage, but it has major gaps.
+It only applies to Airbnb-booked stays, excludes loss of rental income from non-guest-caused damage, doesn't cover weather-related damage, and approves only about 57% of claimed damage amounts.
+For hosts who use multiple platforms or own investment properties, AirCover should be paired with a dedicated short-term rental insurance policy.

 What is the best insurance for Airbnb hosts in 2026?

-Proper Insurance is widely considered the top choice for full-time Airbnb hosts in 2026, offering all-risk property coverage with no cap on guest-caused damage, business income loss protection, and commercial-grade liability — all underwritten by Lloyd's of London.
-Other strong options include Steadily for investment property owners and Safely for multi-platform hosts seeking pay-per-booking flexibility.
-The best choice ultimately depends on how often you host, how many platforms you use, and your property's location and value.
+Proper Insurance is widely considered the top choice for full-time Airbnb hosts in 2026, offering all-risk property coverage with no cap on guest-caused damage, business income loss protection, and commercial liability, underwritten by Lloyd's of London.
+Obie ranks as "best overall" in several lists and is strong for investor-owned properties, while Safely offers fast claims and Steadily fits landlord-investors well.
+The best choice depends on how often you host, how many platforms you use, and your property's location and value.

 What happens if a guest gets injured at my Airbnb?

 As a host, you have a legal duty under premises liability law to maintain a safe environment for guests.
-If a guest is injured due to a hazardous condition you knew about — or should have known about — you could be held personally liable for their medical expenses, lost wages, and pain and suffering.
-AirCover's $1 million liability coverage applies for Airbnb-booked stays, but a serious lawsuit can escalate quickly.
+If a guest is injured due to a hazardous condition you knew about (or should have known about), you could be held personally liable for medical expenses, lost wages, and pain and suffering.
+AirCover's $1 million liability coverage applies for Airbnb-booked stays but acts as excess coverage in many jurisdictions, meaning your own policy must respond first.
 A dedicated short-term rental policy with robust home insurance liability coverage is the best defense against costly guest injury claims.